trailofbits/vscode-sarif-explorer/README.md

 ![SARIF Explorer banner](./media/banner.png)

-Enjoy reviewing your static analysis results.
+# SARIF Explorer: Enjoy reviewing your static analysis results

 SARIF Explorer is a VSCode extension that enables you to review static analysis results effectively and enjoyably.
 No more browsing `.txt` or `.csv` files.